Skip to content

 Concept and Architecture

-The following describes the technical architecture that would need to be in place:
+The following describes the technical architecture required:

 clip0065

-2. RemoteLaunch connected to the NeoLoad controller and SpiraTest initiates the start of the testing.
+2. RemoteLaunch, connected to the NeoLoad controller and SpiraTest, initiates the start of the testing.

 3. The NeoLoad controller sends commands to the NeoLoad load generators to start the performance scenario.